 Every MAC owner should strive to make their MAC the customer’s contract vehicle of choice.
 Join with other MAC owners to recommend ways to improve the MAC’s usefulness to customers.

-Be sure to check out our next important article in this Big MACs series!
+Be sure to check out our other articles in this 4-part series about Big MACs!

 by Brenda Crist, MPA, CPP APMP Fellow